Help your potential matches find common interests.

 Sisters, The Like, and Nelly Furtado.
 I worship the ground that

-Lady Gaga walks on, and I'm having a major HAIM moment right now.
+Lady Gaga walks on, and I'm quite enamored with HAIM right now.
 I

 also like great musical scores (James Horner, Steve Jablonsky, and